Bruce Castor: Solicitor general and acting attorney general

 On March 21, 2016, Castor took the oath of office as the first Solicitor General of Pennsylvania.
 Being summoned to her Scranton office by Pennsylvania Attorney General Kathleen G. Kane on March 4, 2016, without explanation, Castor met General Kane expecting her to request him to represent her in a private capacity.
 Instead, Kane offered him the newly created position of Solicitor General of Pennsylvania (later merged into the job of first deputy attorney general), and Castor accepted.
 The move was necessitated because the Attorney General had her license to practice law suspended by the Pennsylvania Supreme Court.
 Castor was supposedly subordinate to Kane in all matters except for making legal decisions on behalf of Pennsylvania, though most observers considered him the de facto attorney general, a fact later confirmed upon Kane's resignation.
 In practice, Castor operated as a bridge between Kane and the remainder of the office of attorney general, in addition to being the final word on legal matters, in order to make the executive portion of the office function properly.

 However, following Democrat Kathleen Kane's sudden resignation, Republican Castor was sworn in as Acting Attorney General of Pennsylvania, no longer simply de facto attorney general, though later that week Democratic Governor Tom Wolf nominated Democratic Inspector General Bruce Beemer to serve the remainder of Kane's term.
 The Pennsylvania Senate confirmed the nomination quickly.
 After Castor assumed the office of Acting Attorney General, he was the subject of criticism, and on August 30, 2016, Bruce Beemer succeeded Castor as attorney general.
 Castor resigned from the office of attorney general on September 9, 2016, reverting to first deputy attorney general and, finally, solicitor general.

 Second impeachment trial of Donald Trump

-On January 31, 2021, Castor was appointed to take the lead for Donald J. Trump's defense team for his 2021 impeachment trial, alongside criminal law practitioner David Schoen.
+On January 31, 2021, Castor was appointed to take the lead for Donald Trump's defense team for his 2021 impeachment trial, alongside criminal law practitioner David Schoen.
 Castor's opening arguments on February 9, 2021, were widely reported to be confusing and rambling, and famously included the statement "Nebraska, you’re going to hear, is quite a judicial thinking place" that became an online meme.
-Trump was reportedly "furious" about Castor's "rambling, almost somnambulant defense."
+Trump was reportedly "furious" about Castor's "rambling, almost somnambulant defense".
 Texas Republican U.S. Senator John Cornyn commented, "The president's lawyer just rambled on and on" and "I've seen a lot of lawyers and a lot of arguments, and that was not one of the finest I've seen."
 Castor for his part suggested the former president did not criticize his performance.
 "Far from it," he said.